TobyX-Corp/phantom-react/docs/events.md

 3	                Touch Up: triggered after the user is no longer in physical contact with the touch pad after a Touch Down action

 ## Example Code
-Here is a code snippet where we implement several event callbacks for a <ViroImage> within a scene.
+Here is a code snippet where we implement several event callbacks for a <Image> within a scene.

 ```JavaScript
 'use strict';